0x416c616e/portfolio/README.md

 **ClearClipboard**: a browser add-on for Firefox and Chrome that clears your clipboard.
 Useful when you're copying and pasting something you only need to use for a little while and don't want to accidentally paste later.
 [Link](https://github.com/0x416c616e/clearclipboard)

+**Dice Roller**: a browser add-on that lets you roll dice or specify a custom range for random numbers to generate.
+[Link](https://github.com/0x416c616e/dice_roller)

 **Saint Louis Software website**: a static website with basic information about who I am, what my education is, and what I can do.
 Made with HTML, CSS, JavaScript, Bootstrap, etc. Primarily a front-end development project.
 [Link](https://github.com/saintlouissoftware/saintlouissoftware)

 **Various Wordpress websites**: I've made sites with Wordpress, a popular LAMP-based content management system.
 Examples: Hello Life Skills and Smart Financial Research.
 [Link1](https://hellolifeskills.com/) [Link2](https://smartfinancialresearch.com/)